GannettDigital/api-docs/source/includes/etl_reports.md

 ## ETL Reports

-### ETL Basics

-ETL reports are reports that can generate a large amount of data.
+ETL (Extract-Transform-Load) reports are reports that can generate a large amount of data.
 The data itself it not returned by the API.
 The API returns a signed URL that can be used to download the data from cloud storage.
 The URL expires 24 hours after it is generated.
 To create an ETL Report, make a POST request, which will schedule an ETL job, and return a job ID.
-Then to a GET request using the job ID to check the status of the job.
+Then make a GET request using the job ID to check the status of the job.
 The status will be one of `scheduled`, `in_progress`, or `completed`.
 If the status is `completed`, the response will also include the signed URL.

-All requests require that the `email` header be set (as it automatically is when using the API Gateway).
-The email address is stored when the etl job is created, and the show and index methods will only show jobs that match the email address of the header.
+### Resource Overview

 | Method | URI Format |
 |---|---|